emeraldjava/emeraldjava-docker/compose-oracle-gvenzl-app-db/README.md

-# compose-oracle-gvenzl
+# compose-oracle-gvenzl-app-db

-Use docker-compose to build the oracle-xe express image
+Use docker-compose to build the gvenlz oracle with custom app DB.

 ## docker-compose examples